 - Empirical data – materials, tables and graphs: to be used as the data source for the models, consisting of documented observation and quantities properties collected in research papers (materials and methods, tables and graphs, references etc.)

-- Empirical data validation – practices, methods and references: to validate data sources and practices such as mathematic calculations, data sample size and properties, reference data size and properties, number of observations , first hand, second hand or third party observation and/or documentation, sources credibility as well as the ingenuity of the subject or the originality of the method (After a while you will have a list of credible researchers and primary producers of data which their theoretical input is worth considering).
+- Empirical data validation – practices, methods and references: to validate data sources, practices such data logging and calculations will contain properties such as data type, sample size, reference data such as documentation of observations, evidences and records, their source (the observer, a second hand or third party) of observation and/or documentation, credibility of sources as well as the ingenuity of the subject or the originality of the method (After a while you will have a list of credible researchers and primary producers of data which their theoretical input is worth considering).

 - Theoretical data – abstract, introduction, conclusions and discussions sections: to filter researcher’s opinions and agendas which create the background for suggestive trends (using the abstract as reference only)